 "Thank you Señora," he whispered.
 Felix then proceeded to slip the sheath on his belt and gravely take the reins of Helena's and Myka's horses.
 "I will take very good care of it."

 As he walked away, Helena turned back to his grandparents, only for her face to take on a distinctly guilty expression.
 Myka just watched in awe as the tiny, plump grandmother with her hands on her hips made infamous privateer H.G.
 Wells bite her lip in uncertainty.
 "I'm sorry Ana.
-I just saw it and I knew he would love it…."
-She trailed off as the older woman's eyes narrowed.
+I just saw it and I knew he would love it…" She trailed off as the Ana's eyes narrowed.

-Apparently deciding she had teased the Captain long enough, however, Ana finally chuckled.
+Apparently deciding she had teased Helena long enough, however, Ana finally shook her head.
 "You spoil the boy.
-It is sweet."
+It's sweet."
 Then her look became calculating.
 "You should have a few of your own.
-Then you can stop ruining my grandchild!"
+Then you can stop ruining my grandchild."

 The look of horror that came over H.G.'s face was enough to set Alejandra, Francisco and Myka to laughing until their sides hurt.